Cox Macro: His estate

 Macro left a charitable bequest of £600 to Norton parish, to provide twelve coats for poor men and twelve gowns for poor women.
 A catalogue of Macro's treasures was compiled in 1766.
-Among them were drawings by the old masters, which had belonged to Sir James Thornhill, many letters from protestant martyrs, descended to him through Bishop Cox, the great register of Bury St Edmunds Abbey, a ledger-book of Glastonbury Abbey, the original manuscript of Edmund Spenser's A View of the Present State of Irelande all the collections of Dr John Covel, and numerous charters.
+Among them were drawings by the old masters, which had belonged to Sir James Thornhill, many letters from protestant martyrs, descended to him through Bishop Cox, the great register of Bury St Edmunds Abbey, a ledger-book of Glastonbury Abbey, the original manuscript of Edmund Spenser's A View of the Present State of Irelande all the collections of John Covel, and numerous charters.

 Many of his manuscripts had belonged to Sir Henry Spelman, others formed part of the library of Bury St Edmunds Abbey, and several of them had been obtained through Hurd.
 A part of Macro's literary collections were presented by the Staniforths to Mr. Wilson, a Yorkshire antiquary, who was his nephew; and when the Wilson library was dispersed in 1844 they went to augment the store of Sir Thomas Phillipps at Middle Hill.
 The Macro property ultimately came to John Patteson, M.P. for Norwich, who disposed of the old masters by auction in 1819, and sold the books and manuscripts for a trifling sum — no more than £150, it is said — to Richard Beatniffe, bookseller in that city, who resold them at a very large profit.
 The manuscripts were sold for him by Christie of Pall Mall in 1820, and were purchased — forty-one lots by Dawson Turner and the rest by Hudson Gurney — for £700.